-Check label for fiber content, then see Cycle Selection Chart on page 10 for cycle recommendation.
+Check label for fiber content, then see Cycle Selection Chart on page 12 for cycle and temperature recommendations.

-- 1. Dry separately to avoid lint transfer - Remove from dryer while there is still a trace of moisture.
+- 1. Dry separately to avoid lint transfer. - Remove from dryer while there is still a trace of moisture.
 (Chenille spreads may be dried completely.) - 3.
 Smooth, reshape, and air dry before putting away. - 4.
 Choose shrink-resistant quilted items for best results.